“Get down on your hands and knees and scrub the tiled floors….and begin at the back of the house.”

 People ask me how I know the Lord is talking to me.
 This is how it works.
 Would my own mind have asked that question?

-In the busyness of an active Christian life, I had disregarded my priorities.
-My idols had become almost legion.
+My idols had become legion.
 Thankfully, our loving Lord doesn’t reveal everything all at once, lest we despair and lose all courage.
 But these top idols were revealed:

-* action– I didn’t like taking longer than absolutely needed to do menial chores when so much that is exciting and novel awaited elsewhere
+* action– I didn’t like tedious, time-consuming menial chores when so much that is exciting and novel awaited elsewhere;

 * myself– In all these things, God had become an after-thought, a magical genie when I needed Him, a comforting thought when I needed comforting, a figurehead instead of my Lord.
 I reigned supreme instead.

-In the heat of doing good things and following the obvious dictates of my faith, I had let myself and others take precedence over the loyalty I owe my heavenly Father and my Savior, his Son.
+In the heat of doing good things, I had taken myself in precedence over the loyalty I owe my heavenly Father and my Savior, his Son.

 The Cross of Christ